-A. Background: Section 104(b) of the Consumer Product Safety Improvement Act promulgate consumer product safety standards for durable infant or toddler products.
+The Consumer Product Safety Improvement Act of 2008, Pub.
+Law 110-314 ("CPSIA") was enacted on August 14, 2008.
+Section 104(b) of the CPSIA requires the Commission to promulgate consumer product safety standards for durable infant or toddler products.
 These standards are to be "substantially the same as" applicable voluntary standards or more stringent than the voluntary standard if the Commission concludes that more stringent requirements would further reduce the risk of injury associated with the product.
 The term "durable infant or toddler product" is defined in section 104(f) of the CPSIA as a durable product intended for use, or that may be reasonably expected to be used, by children under the age of 5 years.
 Portable bed rails (also referred to as "bed rail" or "bedrail") are one of the products identified by the Commission under section 104(f) of the CPSIA as durable infant or toddler products.
 On December 29, 2009, the Commission issued requirements for consumer registration of durable infant or toddler products and a bed rail was identified as a durable infant or toddler products that needed to comply with the registration card requirements.
 76 FR 68668.